nickheyer/Mud/README.md

 ## Community Mudfiles
 Mudfiles are the heart of the Mud Mod Manager.
 They are open-source instructions that tell Mud how to install a mod, download/install system dependencies, pull mod files from the internet, etc.

-You can find all currently available `.mudfiles` here: [Mud.Community](https://github.com/nickheyer/Mud.Community)
+You can find all currently available `.mud` files here: [Mud.Community](https://github.com/nickheyer/Mud.Community)

-> While mudfiles can be imported via a `repl` session using pre-processor commands like `!include_files ./helloworld.mud`, the source control management has not yet been implemented in Mud (though it's in it's early dev stages and close to done!).
+> While `.mud` files can be imported via a `repl` session using pre-processor commands like `!include_files ./helloworld.mud`, the source control management has not yet been implemented in Mud (though it's in it's early dev stages and close to done!).